without Internet Explorer,

 in 1280 x 960 resolution

 Sometimes an album just clicks by virtue of having the right kind of imagery in place and perfectly conforming the music to that singular yet elaborate picture.
-With this illustration comes an air of ambiguity, as one ponders whether the party entering what appears to be a goblin or troll subterranean kingdom are on the offensive in a heroic quest or fleeing for their lives away from a formidable enemy that was more menacing than the forbidding structure unto which they are retreating?
+With this illustration comes an air of ambiguity, as one ponders whether the party entering what almost looks like a goblin or troll subterranean kingdom are having a simple funeral procession with coffins on their shoulders or are they on their way to a hall of conjuring to attempt and revive the dead for some diabolical purpose?
 While this question isn't specifically answerable, a hint towards the latter scenario would fit the moribund character of the music that makes up Disma's massive debut of an LP "Towards The Megalith", an album providing an interesting twist on two older approaches to a rapidly expanding and varying sub-genre of metal.

 One wouldn't be mistaken in calling this album a throwback, but unlike most albums that would earn that distinction, this one explores territory that wasn't widely delved into during the respective time periods in question, namely the early 90s NYDM sound and the subsequent mid-90s death/doom style.
 There is definitely a lot more of the former category to be found here, as much of the songwriting finds itself resorting toward the obscured, sludgy mode of thrashing death metal that Incantation was known for in their formative days.
 Nevertheless, the frequency of slower, dissonant drags in the swamps of a funeral procession of sorts definitely hints at a strong helping of doom-influences, in part from the Funebrarum members who brought their signature sound with them, but also from an older and somewhat more traditional sound comparable to early Autopsy and middle era Morbid Angel.